luechow-group/inPsights/docs/USER_MANUAL.md

 ##### Local Clustering with the `NearestElectrons` Option
-`NearestElectrons` is A sub-node that can be added to a `DistanceClusterer` or `DensityBasedClusterer` node.
+`NearestElectrons` is A sub-node that can be added to a `SphericalClusterer` or `DensityBasedClusterer` node.
 The following options can be specified:
 * `maximalCount` (`unsigned int`): Maximal number of electrons that are compared for clustering (the subset).
 * `maximalDistance` (`positive float`,`[a0]`): Maximal distance of electrons from the reference positions to be included in the subset for comparison.